rinigus/tbuilder/README.md

   sources.

-* `provides` (dict with list of string values) additional symbols provided by RPM SPEC that are not detected by `rpmspec` query but can be used by other packages.
-This option is added for handling
+* `provides` (dict with list of string values) additional symbols provided by RPM SPEC.
+In general, it is not required as provided symbols are detected automatically.

 ## Requirements